chrishutchinson/slack-testing-library/README.md

 It is designed to use simple methods that describe how real users will interact with your Slack app (e.g. `openHome()` or `interactWith("button")`), helping you to test the expected behaviour of your application, not the implementation details.

+### Active screen

+Slack Testing Library maintains an understanding of the currently active screen, just like a user in Slack would.
+By having an 'active screen', interaction and assertions can be made against that screen.
+Using methods like `openHome()` or `openChannel()` will change the active screen accordingly.

 ## Getting started

 1. Set up your API server to route Slack API requests to the Slack Testing Library intercept server